 FEED - Wait Wait Don't Tell Me

-Our panelists read three stories about someone getting revenge in a surprising way, only one of which is true.
+Our panelists read three stories about a nuisance plaguing Bexhill-on-Sea in England, only one of which is true.

-Our panelists read three stories about youthful indiscretions, only one of which is true.
+Our panelists read three stories about the Scunthorpe Problem, a real term for something that showed up in the news this week, only one of which is true.

-Bill Kurtis reads three quotes from the week's news: "Amazon Crime;" "School's Out" and "A Taste of Beyoncé."
+Bill Kurtis reads three quotes from the week's news: "Anonymous-gate," "Supreme Fast Track" and "Egg Sue-ffle."